AdmTal/PostgreSQL-Query-Lock-Explainer/README.md

 +-------------+---------------+---------------------+
 ```

-## Example Usage with settings file
+## Example usage with settings file

-Create a settings file at `~.pg_explain_locks_settings` in order to use the same DB settings every time.
+Create a settings file at `~/.pg_explain_locks_settings` in order to use the same DB settings every time.

 Settings file contents :
 ```.env